ARTS 1007OL - The Enquiring Mind

 Course Code ARTS 1007OL Course The Enquiring Mind Coordinating Unit Humanites & Social Sciences Office Term Summer Level Undergraduate Location/s Online Units 3 Contact Up to 9 hours online contact per week (not including assignments and reading) Available for Study Abroad and Exchange Y Course Description The Enquiring Mind gives students a solid foundation in skills that will be crucial to both their university studies and working lives, including critical thinking, creative problem-solving, collaboration, resilience, research, and communication.
-The course develops these skills through an exploration of issues related to social and cultural change in the recent past and into the future.
-Students will work in teams to share ideas and perspectives throughout the course.
-In their individual work, students will have considerable choice over the specific topics they choose to explore, how they access information, and how they present their findings.
-This allows students to tailor their Enquiring Mind experience to their own strengths and interests.
-In the process, students will build academic literacies relevant to their areas of study, giving them the confidence to fully engage in their chosen disciplinary fields.
+The course develops these skills through an exploration of issues related to social and cultural change, freedom and the media in the recent past and into the future.
+Working individually and in groups, students will explore the course themes of freedom, change and the future, with the ability to tailor their Enquiring Mind experience to their own strengths and interests.
+In the process, students will build academic literacies, critical thinking skills, and develop effective written and oral communication.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Upon successful completion of this course, students should be able to: 1 Think and write critically about subjective claims, and argue in written and spoken forms a position using evidence based on research.
 2 Locate, access and evaluate information.
 3 Communicate with sensitivity to equity and diversity.
 4 Reflect on feedback provided by tutors and peers.
 5 Use technology appropriate for university research and communication.
 6 Apply creativity to solving defined interdisciplinary problems.
 7 Locate their ongoing education in a rapidly changing university and career environment.
 8 Collaborate effectively in teams.